w3bdesign/nextjs-woocommerce/README.md

 ## Features

-- Connect to Woocommerce GraphQL API and list name, price and display image for products (currently used on front page only)
+- Connect to Woocommerce GraphQL API and list name, price and display image for products
 - Vercel useSWR for caching and graphql-request for data fetching
 - Animations with React-Spring
 - Mobile menu and cart slide-out with animations